xebiarohan/react/3_react_essentials_deep_dive.md

 ```
 4. Multiple JSX slots
    - we can pass multiple JSX values to the child component
-   - In the below example we are sending buttons and tabcontent, 2 JSX codes to the Tabs component
+   - In the below example we are sending buttons and tab content, 2 JSX codes to the Tabs component
-   - Main point is that we can send any renderable value as a prop, that can be a HTML element, an object, an array, a number, a string, etc.
+   - Main point is that we can send any renderable value as a prop, that can be an HTML element, an object, an array, a number, a string, etc.

 ```
   let tabContent = <p>Please select a topic</p>;